RubyeBrown/apm-agent-nodejs/CONTRIBUTING.md

-# Contributing to the APM Agent
+  Contributing to the APM Agent

-The APM Agent is open source and we love to receive contributions from our community — you!
+The APM Agent is open source and we love to receive contributions from our community — you

 There are many ways to contribute, from writing tutorials or blog posts,